fpbattaglia/KalmanPP2/README.md

-## Code for Francesco's Psychophysics 2 class
+## Code for Francesco's "Theory of Brain Machine Interfaces" class